xonsh/xonsh/docs/tutorial_completers.rst

 ``POS`` (optional) is a position into the list of completers at which the new completer should be added.
 It can be one of the following values:

-* ``"start"`` indicates that the completer should be added to the start of the list of completers (it should be run before all others)
+* ``"start"`` indicates that the completer should be added to the start of the list of completers ( it should be run before all other exclusive completers)
 * ``"end"`` indicates that the completer should be added to the end of the list of completers (it should be run after all others)
 * ``">KEY"``, where ``KEY`` is a pre-existing name, indicates that this should be added after the completer named ``KEY``
 * ``"<KEY"``, where ``KEY`` is a pre-existing name, indicates that this should be added before the completer named ``KEY``